sqlfluff/sqlfluff/docs/source/layout.rst

          [sqlfluff:layout:type:comma]
          line_position = leading

-   *  :code:`alone`, which means if there is a line break on either side then there must be a line break on *both sides* (i.e. that it should be the only thing on that line.
+   *  :code:`alone`, which means if there is a line break on either side, then there must be a line break on *both sides* (i.e. that it should be the only thing on that line.